bergabman/escrow_journal/README.md

  readable for everyone.
 And while understanding traits and struct implementations might need some rust knowledge, which in general applies to all of the contracts, reading and following the flow of code is way easier if the functions have their own file, associated with their own context.
-In ironaddicteddog's contract, a single file was used to write verything, which makes it harder to differenciate if I'm looking at the deposit, or the withdraw impl function.
+In ironaddicteddog's contract, a single file was used to write everything, which makes it harder to differenciate between looking at the deposit, or the withdraw impl functions.
 Making a clear difference with storing the functions in named files not just makes the code readable for other developers, but also makes auditors work easier.
-A concious representation of the logic is key for safety, and this contract is the strongest in that.
+A concious representation of the logic is key for safety, and this contract is clearly the strongest in that.